 His practice focuses on EU competition issues relating to mergers and acquisitions, collaborative and other horizontal and vertical arrangements, cartel investigations and public procurement law.
 His experience covers a broad range of industry sectors including chemicals, consumer products and retail, energy and natural resources, financial institutions, healthcare, infrastructure and transport and private equity.

 David, who speaks English and French, has recently advised on the EU competition aspects of a number of high profile mergers both within Europe and internationally.
 He has also guided a number of clients successfully through complex multi-jurisdictional cartel investigations, the challenges of market liberalisation and on a wide range of public procurement matters including procurement structuring in relation to specific projects and designing public procurement compliance systems for both basic and strategic purchasing.

-Recognised in his fields of expertise in all of the principal legal directories, David is also co-contributing editor of Global Competition Review's Modernisation in Europe, a guide to the world's increasingly complex legal and regulatory regimes, now in its third edition.
+Recognised in his fields of expertise in all of the principal legal directories, David is also co-contributing editor of Getting the Deal Through: Modernisation in Europe, a guide to the world’s increasingly complex legal and regulatory regimes.

 David was educated at the University of Leicester and at the Université Robert Schuman III in Strasbourg.

 Freshfields’ antitrust competition and trade practice comprises more than 50 partners and over 210 other specialists working worldwide to support our clients wherever and whenever they need us.

 This biography is an extract from Who's Who Legal: Competition which can be purchased from our Shop.

 David Broomhall also features in the following practice areas: